 In respect of domestic operations, transactions denominated in foreign currencies are accounted for at the rates prevailing on the date of the transaction.
-Monetary foreign currency assets and liabilities are translated at the Balance Sheet date at rates notified by Foreign Exchange Dealers Association of India ('FEDAI').
+Monetary foreign currency assets and liabilities are translated at the closing rates of exchange as notified by the Foreign Exchange Dealers Association of India ('FEDAI').
 All profits/losses resulting from year end revaluations are recognised in the Profit and Loss Account.

-Financial statements of foreign branches classified as non-integral foreign operations as per the RBI guidelines are translated as follows:
+Financial statements of foreign branches classified as non-integral foreign operations as per the RBI guidelines, are translated as follows: